-Windows 10 becomes very hot since its release.
-However, did you ever have the experience of losing important files in Windows 10 suddenly without being aware of the exact reasons?
-You may have started the computer and opened a hard drive or a folder on it to be ready to take a look at the files, only to find they are disappeared.
+Since Windows 10 has been released, it has become very popular amongst PC users.
+However, have you ever experienced suddenly losing important files in Windows 10 and not knowing the exact reasons?
+You may have started the computer and opened a hard drive or a folder in order to access certain files, only to find they have disappeared.
 The following user is also troubled by such situations.

-What happens?
-The more important thing is what can be done to fix the problem?
+What happened?
+The more important question is what can be done to fix the problem?
 In other words, how to recover missing files on Windows 10?
-Please don't worry; we brought you the good news – Windows 10 file recovery is not so difficult.
+Please don't worry, I brought you good news – Windows 10 file recovery is not so difficult.

-We have a good file recovery tool and we want to share it with you all; it is called MiniTool Power Data Recovery.
-This software is totally clean (it includes no bundled spyware or virus); besides, it is very user-friendly (it doesn't require any data recovery knowledge or experience); more importantly, it is very powerful (it can not only help you recover your deleted files in Windows 10/other Windows operating systems, but also find back files disappeared due to partition loss/damage or system crash).
+- More importantly, it is very powerful (it can not only help you recover your deleted files in Windows 10/8/7, but also find back files disappeared due to partition loss/damage or system crash).

 Part 2 – How Do You Recover Missing Files on Windows 10